Keystroke: Ctrl + P

-When you select Print from the original text document, you will see the following screen appear.
-This gives you the option to print just one, or more copies.
+When you select Print from the original text document, you see the above screen, which gives you the option to print one or more copies.
 You can also choose which pages to print:

-When you select Print from within your Braille document, the same screen appears, but with two subtle differences - The Interline Print Check Box is now available and "Print Page Number(s)" is changed to "Braille Page Number(s)".
-The latter change is because you may choose pages to emboss by following the braille page numbering, but not the print page reference numbers.
+When you select Print from within your Braille document, the same screen appears, but with two subtle differences.
+First, the Interline Print Check Box is now available, and second, "Print Page Number(s)" is changed to "Braille Page Number(s)" - i.e. for a braille document you choose pages by following the braille page numbering, not the print page reference numbers.

-WARNING: Please be aware that if you have not yet set up an ink printer, you will get the following message appear when you press OK.
-See Global: Printer Setup for details.
+WARNING: If you have not yet set up an ink printer, you will get the following message when you press OK.
+(See Global: Printer Setup for details.)

 There are occasions, such as

 in teaching, where it is

 use;l 6h an

 See also: Global: Printer Setup.